xmtp/libxmtp/xmtp_mls/README.md

 1. Convert the intent into a concrete message for the current epoch
 1. Publish message to the network
 1. Sync the state of the group with the network (can be debounced or otherwise only done periodically)
 1. If no conflicts: Mark the message as committed.
-If there are welcome messages in the `post_commit_data` field, publish them.
    If conflicts: Go back to step 2 and try again (reset the intent's state to `TO_SEND` and clear the `publish_data` and `post_commit_data` fields)

 ### Syncing group state